YourMobileGeek/100DaysOfCode2019/README.md

   > Done wih the chaos game.
 Implemented the patterns i was talking about previously.
 Had to change the conditions rather than using them *as-is* from wikipedia.
 Next i'm thinking web components for a while.

 * Day 81
+  > Research on web components.
+The research was of complex stuff, what i'm thinking of doing is much much simpler.
+Like the things i did in the beginning.